Richard Urquhart Goode: Personal

-In 1889, Goode married Sophie Jackson Parks (born November 20, 1860) of Norfolk, Virginia, and the couple resided in Washington, D.C.
+On January 2, 1889, Goode married Sophie Jackson Parks (born November 20, 1860) of Norfolk, Virginia, in Saint Paul's Episcopal Church.
 Parks was the daughter of Marshall Ott Parks—Commodore in the Confederate Navy, member of the Virginia legislature, a hotelier, railroad man, president of the Dismal Swamp Canal Company, and Supervising Inspector of Steamboats under President Grover Cleveland.